How To Buy A Dog Responsibly3 May 2023

 On the road

-Bringing someone with you is ideal, so that they can hold them and settle them in the car.
-A puppy incontinence mat is also useful for them to put on their lap, in case your pup has a little accident in the car.
+Bringing someone with you is ideal, so that they can tend to them and settle them in the car if you're driving to pick them up.
+A puppy incontinence mat is also useful in case your pup has a little accident in the car.
 Pups can’t hold their toilets as long as older dogs, and can occasionally get a little car sick, especially if it’s their first time on the road.
+A cosy carrier or doggy seatbelt can be useful to make sure your pup is safe and legal in the car.

-Getting a puppy can be a wonderful experience, but just make sure to keep some practical points in mind, to make sure you get the right pup for you!
+Getting a puppy can be a wonderful experience, but just make sure to keep some practical points in mind, so you can get the right pup for you!

 Other useful puppy guides